.png/:/cr=t:0%25,l:0%25,w:100%25,h:100%25/rs=w:400,cg:true)

 How to participate?

-We're seeking 20 v-ATPase patients to contribute to this critical effort.
-Your samples will be stored at our Biorepository and accessible to researchers worldwide, fueling global discovery.
+We're seeking more v-ATPase patients to contribute to this critical effort.
+Your samples will be stored at our Biorepository and accessible to researchers worldwide, fueling global discovery. - This means that your child cells will be used to move forward with research.

 Sample collection opportunities are available at upcoming conferences hosted by COMBINEDBrain partners β they welcome v-ATPase patients AND unaffected family members (as controls!) to contribute.
+No cost.
+No health insurance needed.
+No need to be a citizen or resident in the city of collection.
 Other participation methods exist too.

 To learn how you or your family can contribute and help drive v-ATPase research forward, π© Contact us today (even if the city next to you is in a few months away, you should sign up as soon as possible and we can help you with that!)